Equatorial Launch Australia SISTINE Black Brant IX

 Arnhem Space Centre

-Suborbital Launch Ramp has witnessed the launch of 3 rockets, including 0 orbital launch attempts.
-While Arnhem Space Centre, has been the site for 3 rocket launches.
+The Suborbital Launch Ramp launch pad has hosted 3 rocket launches, including 0 orbital launch attempts.
+The Arnhem Space Centre launch site has been the location for 3 total rocket launches.

 The Arnhem Space Centre was Australia's first commercial spaceport, located near Nhulunbuy, in Arnhem Land, Australia.
 It was owned and operated by Equatorial Launch Australia (ELA), and was the site of NASA's first non-orbital sounding rocket launch from a commercial port outside the United States on 27 June 2022.